 Children give indications of their learning all of the time in their everyday activities.
 It is primarily by observing children that judgements are made, to inform records and planning.
 Specific time for planned observations is allocated each week, which may take place in the form of a general classroom observation, e.g. of an activity, an observation on a particular child or on one of the targets from the Early Years Foundation Stage Profile.
-These observations are recorded in a variety of ways e.g. photographs, post its, annotations on work and longer observation sheets.
+These observations are recorded in a variety of ways e.g. photographs, speech bubbles, snap shot observations, annotations on work and longer observation sheets.
 Observations should identify 'next steps' for learning and inform planning.
-Children are assessed on entry and their progress tracked across the year.
-Children's progress is assessed regularly against Development Matters and next steps set using this document along with professional judgements.
-The children's progress can be seen in their learning journals.
+Children are assessed on entry and their progress tracked across the years/ throughout their time in EYFS.
+Children's progress is assessed regularly against Development Matters and next steps are set using this document along with professional judgements.
+The children's progress can be seen in their learning journals and on Target Tracker.